AdvancedCustomFields/docs/fields/select.md

 ```

 ### Display value and label
-This example demonstrates how to load a selected value and label without using the ‘Format value’ setting.
+This example demonstrates how to load a selected value and label without using the _Format value_ setting.

 ```
 <?php